 USAIB Procedures for Complaints of Sexual Assault Filed Against Students

 The University Student Judicial Code prohibits “Sexual contact with any member of the University community or visitor to the University without that person's consent, including, but not limited to, rape and other forms of sexual assault[,]” which will be referred to as “sexual assault” in these procedures.
-The following procedures shall apply to all complaints of sexual assault filed by employees, students, or third parties against University students.
-Complaints alleging (a) sexual assault or sexual harassment filed against a faculty or staff member or (b) other forms of sexual harassment filed against a student that do not involve an alleged sexual assault are governed by the Discrimination and Sexual Harassment Hearing Procedures and should be directed to the Title IX Coordinator or any of the University’s Sexual Harassment Advisors, whose contact information can be found at http://hr.wustl.edu/policies/Pages/SexualHarassment.aspx.
+The following University Sexual Assault Investigation Board (“USAIB”) procedures shall apply to all complaints of sexual assault filed by employees, students, or third parties against University students.
+Complaints alleging other forms of sexual harassment, dating/domestic violence, or stalking that are filed against a student but that do not involve an alleged sexual assault, at the discretion of the Judicial Administrator, may be (a) referred for investigation and resolution by the USAIB pursuant to these procedures or (b) adjudicated pursuant to the procedures set forth in the University Student Judicial Code.
+Complaints alleging sexual assault or sexual harassment filed against a faculty or staff member are governed by the Discrimination and Sexual Harassment Hearing Procedures and should be directed to the Title IX Coordinator or any of the University’s Sexual Harassment Advisors, whose contact information can be found at http://hr.wustl.edu/policies/Pages/SexualHarassment.aspx.

 These procedures are designed to provide for prompt and equitable investigation and resolution of complaints involving sexual assault filed against University students.
 Criminal or civil rules of procedure applicable in a court proceeding, including formal rules of evidence, are not applicable.
 In addition, the procedures found in Sections V and VII of the University Student Judicial Code, including those governing the initiation of proceedings with a written complaint, the issuance of charges, a Judicial Board hearing, and an appeal, are inapplicable to formal complaints filed that involve allegations of sexual assault.
 The University Sexual Assault Investigative Board (“USAIB”), as further described below, will conduct a thorough, reliable and impartial investigation of sexual assault complaints to determine the relevant facts from which a well-informed decision can be made and an appropriate resolution reached.